When I first started using WordPress several years ago, I remember a plugin asking me for a post ID.

 Every page, category, tag, comment, and user ID on your website will also have a unique ID number.

-You can find these ID numbers in exactly the same way.
+You can find these ID numbers in exactly the same way that you found the Post ID numbers.
 In the case of category ID, simply click Posts > Categories from within the WordPress dashboard.

 When there, find and hover over the category you want, and you’ll see the URL you want in the bottom left corner, same as before.